mrclaytonetreal/DogeMiner/README.md

 Download link TBA.

 The API address referenced in the Javascript is my own VPS with the current information served from a MySQL database.
 Should any of the 3rd price API's go down, the information will continue to be updated with the last known information.
-Any donations to assist with the API hosting costs is greatly appreciated (DUNqYPputM8ZLHTHM6RCpNcVs326wWWTkM)
+Any donations to assist with the API hosting costs is greatly appreciated DOGE (DN9aMzWhRbAkFHvU8AeXt9nkm548Fersaj)

 Any questions or comments welcomed.